Horvat Maon (western Negev): Biblical cities named Maon

+History and archaeology

 Horvat Maʿon, under the name Menois, was the capital of Saltus Constantinianus, also known as Saltus Constantiniaces, an administrative district formed by either Constantine the Great or Constantius II.

 Excavations there have uncovered the Maon Synagogue, known for its mosaics adorned with various animals and likely built around 600 CE.
 The date of the mosaic has been alternatively given as the first half of the 6th century, based on its style.